Emergency Conditions We Treat in Angleton, TX

 Call 911 for Life-Threatening Symptoms

-Call 911 right away for severe chest pain, trouble breathing, stroke symptoms, choking, heavy bleeding, loss of consciousness, or a severe allergic reaction.
+Call 911 right away for severe chest pain, trouble breathing, stroke symptoms, choking, heavy bleeding, loss of consciousness, severe allergic reaction, or symptoms that are rapidly getting worse.

 Stomach & Digestive Emergencies